 Emigration and Free Settlers

 Jack Pobar sings ‘The Old Bullock Dray’.
-Jack loved Australian stories, verse and song and had learnt this pioneering song in the 1930s, probably from a copy of A. B. Paterson’s ‘Old Bush Songs’, which ahs a similar text (and presumably the earliest).
+Jack loved Australian stories, verse and song and had learnt this pioneering song in the 1930s, probably from a copy of A. B. Paterson’s ‘Old Bush Songs’, which has a similar text (and presumably the earliest).
 Recorded by Warren Fahey, Toowoomba, 1973.

 Here is a first verse version of the same song recorded by John Meredith in the 1950s from Collie Burke.
+As with many folk songs the locality has been changed to suit the needs of the singer.

 Published in Maitland Mercury and Hunter River: